Chicken Bone Broth (Instant pot, Stovetop)

-Paleo Chinese Chicken Bone Broth – delicious and authentic Asian chicken bone broth to keep you healthy and fight winter cold.
+Paleo Chinese Chicken Bone Broth – delicious and authentic Asian chicken bone broth with Instant Pot and Stovetop versions to keep you healthy and fight winter cold.

 The chicken is juicy and tender, and falls of the bone as soon as I open the pot.
 The broth is clean and savory.
 The shiitake mushrooms are juicy and the vegetables are tender but not mushy.